 Sacred Heart University Library supports student research and inquiry into the topics covered in this course.
 This guide acts as a resource to students in AN 299, directing them to pertinent resources and strategies to locate needed information.

-Use the tabs above or the "Guide Contents" list to the left to navigate resources available from the library.
+Use the tabs on the left to navigate resources and services available from the library.